jerome-labidurie/docker-MinecraftStats/README.md

 --volume /home/user/.minecraft/saves/:/minecraft
 ```

-This can be later changed via MinecraftStats json configuration file.
+This can later be changed via MinecraftStats json configuration file.

 # MinecraftStats configuration

-The container uses /config/config.json file for the configuration of MinecraftStats.
+The container uses `/config/config.json` file for the configuration of MinecraftStats.
 If not present a default one will be created during startup.

 If you want to modify it, make this directory accessible to your host via the `--volume` option. eg: